neocmakelsp/neocmakelsp/README.md

-# Qml lsp based on Tower and treesitter
+# CMake lsp based on Tower and treesitter

 TODO